CycloneDX/cyclonedx-gradle-plugin/README.md

 | 1.0x | CycloneDX v1.0 | XML |

 ## Copyright & License

-CycloneDX Gradle Plugin is Copyright (c) Steve Springett.
+CycloneDX Gradle Plugin is Copyright (c) OWASP Foundation.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [LICENSE] file for the full license.